A258 road

 The A258 road is an A road in England, running through East Kent from Dover to Sandwich.
-It is in Zone 2 of the Great Britain numbering scheme.

 It begins at the A256 within Dover, running up Castle Hill and passing Dover Castle on its eastern side and the Duke of York's Royal Military School on its western side.
 It then crosses the A2 at a four-way roundabout (called Guston Roundabout) at the top of Jubilee Way before running behind the East Kent coast, with turn-offs to Westcliffe, Martin Mill and St Margaret's at Cliffe.

 It then runs through Ringwould (passing Ripple Mill), Walmer and Deal.

 Whilst in Deal it is named 'the Strand' and it passes Deal Castle, then becomes part of a one-way traffic system in Deal, it heads up 'Victoria Road', then right onto 'Ranelagh Road' then left onto 'Prince of Wales Terrace' (beside the coastline).
 'Deal Castle Road' leads back to the Ringwould/Dover route.